 As already cited, studies of specific Covid-related responses are in hand.
 But to enable better use of the results, more study of styles and successes of political leadership, and analysis of the dynamic of the dialogue through accessing indigenous materials, seems necessary to complement health system and intervention studies, as well as assessing how means of implementing societal acceptance and adoption are as important as technical measures.
 Open democracy emerges as a previously unrecognised Determinant of Health, which is logical as this political leadership style would seem more likely to recognise and address the already well-established determinants of health.
-More research is needed and justified on the responsibilities of politicians, the political system, and leadership on determining health in all its forms (from protection against health threats, through physical and societal determinants of health, to adroitness of health systems).
+[40] More research is needed and justified on the responsibilities of politicians, the political system, and leadership on determining health in all its forms (from protection against health threats, through physical and societal determinants of health, to adroitness of health systems).
 In parallel, health research into societal determinants should seek to stimulate and interface with political studies’ assessments of the effect of democratic systems and styles.

-These results provide important caveats and qualification to the earlier pre-Covid WHO guidance on preparedness for emergencies 1 by demonstrating that it is not simplistic volume of resources or stridency of government, but informing and empowering the population and the health system, which have key effects and influence outcomes.
+These results provide important caveats and qualification to the earlier pre-Covid WHO guidance on preparedness for emergencies [1] by demonstrating that it is not simplistic volume of resources or stridency of government, but informing and empowering the population and the health system, which have key effects and influence outcomes.
 Furthermore, current studies of different interventions to address the specifics of the Covid-19 pandemic, though important, are only part of the picture because it is the deployment of innovations which matters, and the critical leadership and deployment aspects of these need much further unbiased study,

 Studies of health systems and interventions need to be complemented by studies into holistic political and governmental leadership on health and society, and need to interact with analyses of democratic forms and agencies in regard to their hitherto under-quantified effect on population health.
 Government of the people, by empathetic people, for the well-being of the people, based on science, appears proven as the optimum approach, but its structure, processes, enablement and practicalities need further identification and realisation.